Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Discussion

 \section{Discussion}

-This tutorial Review has highlighted the use of martingale theory in statistical physics, population dynamics and quantitative finance.
-Whereas the role of martingales was already explored in the latter fields, its relevance and usefulness in statistical physics is a recent, emerging field exploited until now mainly in the context of stochastic thermodynamics.
-Taken together, the results and techniques reviewed here answer the question on {\em why should a statistical physicist learn martingale theory?} As we have shown this question is as relevant as e.g. {\em why should a statistical physicist learn Markov processes?} Particularly interesting is the fact that once a martingle, submartingale or supemartingale is identified, one can borrow rigorous mathematical theorems from martingale theory to unveil universal physical principles.
+This {Treatise} highlights the use of martingale theory in statistical physics, population dynamics and quantitative finance.
+Although martingales have been used extensively in the latter two research areas, its relevance and usefulness for statistical physics, notably stochastic thermodynamics, is a recent endeavour.
+Taken together, the results and techniques reviewed here address {\em why a statistical physicist should learn martingale theory.} As we have shown, martingales are ubiquitous and their properties are fundamental in probability theory.
+Therefore, we think that martingale theory can be considered as relevant for statistical physics as, e.g., the theory of Markov processes or large deviation theory.
+Particularly interesting is the fact that once a martingale, submartingale or supermartingale has been identified, we can use theorems from martingale theory to unveil universal physical principles.
 For random walks, the "martingale" approach is particularly useful when dealing with first-passage properties and extreme-value statistics.
 As we have shown with several examples, non-trivial extreme-value and first-passage-time calculations can be greatly simplified upon using Doob's theorems for stopping times.
-This leads to another key question unveiled by this Review: {\em why a physicist must learn what is a stopping time?} We have thoroughly reviewed the concept of stopping times in the context of stochastic processes, as generalized first-passage times.
-Furthermore, upon applying several well-known martingale theorems to physically-relevant stopping times, we have presented several "shortcuts" to calculations of e.g. absorption probabilities, first passage time statistics (mean, second moment, distributions), finite-time statistics of extrema, etc.
+This leads to another key concept for physics unveiled by this {Treatise}, viz., the {\it stopping time}.
+We have thoroughly reviewed the concept of stopping times in the context of stochastic processes as generalized first-passage times.
+Furthermore, upon applying several well-known martingale theorems to physically-relevant stopping times, we have presented several "shortcuts" to calculations of, e.g., absorption probabilities, first passage time statistics (mean, second moment, distributions), and finite-time statistics of extrema.